The $\mathsf{AC}^0$-Complexity Of Visibly Pushdown Languages: (Weak) length-synchronicity, nesting depth, and quasi-aperiodicity

 \begin{proof} The implication from Point 2 to Point 1 is trivial since Point 2 (a) implies Point 1.

 Let us now prove that Point 1 implies Point 2.
-Fix any $e\in O$ that is $F$-reachable and assume that $\newU_e$ is length-synchronous.
+Fix any $e\in O$ that is $F$-reaching and assume that $\newU_e$ is length-synchronous.
 Point 2 (a) follows immediately from length-synchronicity of $\newU_e$.
 We can hence write $\alpha=\frac{A}{B}$ for some $A,B\in\N_{>0}$.

 For proving Point 2 (b), we define $\beta= (n+1)\cdot(|O|+\max(A,B)+1)$, where $n$ is the constant taken from Lemma~\ref{lem:Ext_pumping}.
 Let $(u,v)\in\newU_e$ with $\Delta(u) > 0$ and let

 be the stair factorization of $\ext_{u,v}$ according to Lemma~\ref{lemma ext}.
 Since our morphism $(\varphi,\psi)$ is $F$-weakly-length-synchronous by assumption, we have $|x_i|,|y_i|\leq n$ by Lemma~\ref{ptn:hill_small}.
 Let $u'\in\Sigma^*$ be a prefix of $u$ and $v'$ be a suffix of $v$ such that $\frac{|u'|}{|v'|}=\alpha$.
 If $(u',v')=(u,v)$ we are done since then $\Delta(u')=-\Delta(v')$.
 Thus, it remains to consider the case when $u'$ is a strict prefix of $u$ and $v'$ is a strict suffix of $v$: indeed, due to $\frac{|u|}{|v|}=\frac{|u'|}{|v'|}=\alpha$ we have that $u'$ is a strict prefix of $u$ if, and only if, $v'$ is a strict suffix of $v$.